Learning from birth

 You should expect these rules about qualifications to be followed in your child’s centre-based care:

 - Services must have an early childhood teacher available for at least part of the week.
-Early childhood teachers must have approved bachelor degree qualifications or equivalent early childhood teacher qualifications.
+Like school teachers, early childhood teachers must have approved bachelor degree qualifications or equivalent early childhood teacher qualifications.

-- All other educators must have or must be actively working towards certificate-level qualifications.
+- All other educators must have or be actively working towards certificate-level qualifications.

 - Services with 60-80 children must employ a second early childhood teacher for a maximum of 3 hours per day.